21 July 2005 London bombings trial

 On 15 January 2007 six men appeared at Woolwich Crown Court in connection with the attempted 21 July 2005 London bombings on London public transport.

-On 9 July 2007 the jury found Muktar Said Ibrahim, Yassin Omar, Hussain Osman, and Ramzi Mohammed guilty of conspiracy to murder, and each man was sentenced to life imprisonment with a minimum of 40 years.
-The jury failed to agree on verdicts on two other defendants, and a retrial started on 12 November 2007.
+On 9 July 2007 the jury found Muktar Said Ibrahim, Yassin Omar, Hussain Osman and Ramzi Mohammed guilty of conspiracy to murder.
+Each man was sentenced to life imprisonment with a minimum term of 40 years.
+The jury failed to agree on verdicts on two other defendants and a retrial started on 12 November 2007.